 Dr. Pastor was a Fulbright Professor at El Colegio de Mexico, a Peace Corps Volunteer in Malaysia, and a Visiting Professor at Harvard University, where he received his PhD in Government and an MPA from the John F. Kennedy School of Government.
 From 1986 to 2002, Dr. Pastor was Professor at Emory University and Fellow and Founding Director of Programs on Latin America, Democracy, and China Elections at The Carter Center, as well as serving as a Senior Advisor to the Center on conflict resolution in the Middle East.
 As Interim Co-Director he helped establish The Elders, a group of twelve statespersons, led by Desmond Tutu, Kofi Annan, and Jimmy Carter, from 2007-08.

 From 2002-07, Dr. Pastor was Vice President of International Affairs at American University where he transformed and expanded the study abroad program, helped establish the American University of Nigeria, and initiated new programs on language immersion and "Abroad at AU."
 He served as a Member of the Board of Trustees of the American University of Nigeria and of the American University of Afghanistan

-Below, a list of scholars currently engaged in the Pastor Initiative:
+Below is a list of scholars who have engaged in the Pastor Initiative:

 - Brian Bow, Associate Professor, Dalhousie University

-- Michael Danielson, Visiting Faculty, University of California DC Program
+- Michael Danielson, Visiting Faculty, University of California Washington, DC Program

 - Alexandra Délano, Assistant Professor, The New School